 How To Get Around Guatemala

 Buses are the main way to travel in Guatemala.
 Most locals get around by chicken bus, which are essentially tricked-out and bedazzled old American school buses.
-They are quite an experience, though sometimes a bit dicey on the sharp turns in the highlands.
+They are quite an experience, though sometimes a bit dicey on the sharp turns in the highlands, and can be targeted by bandits.

 Traveling by Bus in Guatemala